ezrichards/ezrichards.github.io/content/posts/state-of-the-metaverse.md

 I think these finer technological details will become hidden, and browsers will begin to look more like all-in-one solutions that serve your most popular services to
 you: social media, shopping, and work websites.
-New browsers with more customizability like [Arc](https://arc.net) have already been popping up.
+New browsers with more customizability like [Arc](https://arc.net) have already been popping up, and more browsers and operating systems are trying to integrate with AI.

 I find that use cases of technology are *usually* driven: i.e. someone frequently may just open Google Sheets in their web browser, and have their email open too.
 Another user may use their computer solely for gaming; while another user may stream lots of content as well as enjoy online shopping.

-I think these "core use cases" will be emphasized and centralized, or grouped together; for instance, the Google or Microsoft Office suites will become integral parts of the browser that are even easier to access.
+I think these "core" or "driven" use cases will be emphasized and centralized, or grouped together; for instance, the Google or Microsoft Office suites will become integral parts of the browser that are even easier to access.
+All politics and controversies aside, this seems to be Elon Musk's vision for his rumored all-in-one X platform.
-We will chase productivity with new models of the internet - as people begin to live more digital lives as well as make more money.
+Altogether, we will chase productivity with new models of the internet as people begin to live more digital lives as well as attempt to make money.

 The infrastructure of the internet will need to improve; more investment will be put toward clean energy (the world is already [beginning to worry](https://www.wired.com/story/ai-energy-demands-water-impact-internet-hyper-consumption-era/) about this) and supporting big data